briansimiyuj/doctor-appointment-app/README.md

     4. Create a AddNoteModal component and mount it on the Notes Tab component when `showAddNoteModal` from the Notes Tab Context is `true`

       ### Add Note Modal Component

       Add note modal component will be used to add a new note to the user's notes

         1. Retrieve the `closeAddNoteModal` function from the Notes Tab Context
         2. Reuse ModalHeader and pass title and `closeAddNoteModal` function
         3. Create a ModalBody component and mount it on the AddNoteModal component
             a.
 Create a form with a title input and a textarea for the note content
             b.
 Make it a controlled component and use the `title` and `content` state variables from the Notes Tab Context

         4. Create a ModalFooter component and mount it on the AddNoteModal component
             a.
 Create a button to submit the note
             i.
 Make it disabled if the title or content is empty ii.
 Call `handleAddNote` function from AddGeneralNotes hook when clicked
             b.
 Create a button to close the modal
             i.
 Call `closeAddNoteModal` function from Notes Tab Context when clicked

       ### Add General Notes Hook

       Add general notes hook will be used to update the `notes` state variable in the Notes Tab Context and save it to the database or local storage

         1. Retrieve `addNote` function from Patient Details Context
         2. Retrieve `title`, `content` states and `closeModals` function from Notes Tab Context
         3. Create `handleAddNote` function to add a new note
             a.
 If the title and content are empty, exit the function
             b.
 Create a new note object with the title, content, _id, date, doctorID and doctorName
             c.
 Call `addNote` function from Patient Details Context with the new note object
             d.
 Reset the title and content states
             e.
 Call `closeModals` function from Notes Tab Context

+    5. Create a NotesList component and mount it on the Notes Tab component if `notes` state variable is not empty.
+If `notes` state variable is empty, display a message saying "No notes available for this patient."